hellojwilde/feed-stats/readme.txt

 === FeedBurner Feed Stats ===
 Contributors: speedbreeze
-Tags: feedburner, stats, statistics, rss, feed, hits, subscribers Requires at least: 2.3.3
+Tags: feedburner, stats, statistics, comments, hits, subscribers Requires at least: 2.3.3
 Tested up to: 2.6
-Stable tag: 1.0.2
+Stable tag: 1.0.1

 Finally, you can see your FeedBurner feed stats from inside your WordPress admin panel!